Modular forms and K3 surfaces: Introduction

 \section{Introduction}

 The question of modularity for algebraic varieties over $\Q$ has been studied in great detail in recent years.
-Historically, it began with an observation by Eichler who noticed the modularity of an elliptic curve over $\Q$ of conductor $11$.
-Shimura then proved that every Hecke eigenform of weight~$2$ is associated to an abelian variety over~$\Q$.
+Historically, it began with work by A.~Weil on Fermat varieties \cite{W}, continued in the context of curves by Deuring \cite{Deuring} and Eichler \cite{Eichler}.
+Shimura then proved that every Hecke eigenform of weight~$2$ is associated to an abelian variety over~$\Q$ (conf.~\cite[\S 7]{Shimura}).
 In the case of rational eigenvalues, the corresponding variety is an elliptic curve.

-Conversely, the Tanyiama--Shimura--\mbox{\kern-.12em}Weil conjecture stated that every elliptic curve over $\Q$ is modular.
-The celebrated proof of this conjecture by Wiles et al.~\cite{Wi,TW,BCDT} not only implies Fermat's Last Theorem, but also catalyzed many further developments in this area, notably the recent great progress on Serre's conjecture.

-By now, we know modularity for several classes of varieties.
-For instance, Dieulefait and Manoharmayum \cite{DM} prove modularity of rigid Calabi--Yau threefolds over $\Q$ under a mild condition.
-There is also work by Livn\'e \cite{L} on modularity for two-dimensional motives with complex multiplication (CM) that we use here, citing it as Theorem~\ref{Thm:mod}.
+Conversely, the Taniyama--Shimura--\mbox{\kern-.12em}Weil conjecture states that every elliptic curve over $\Q$ is modular.
+The celebrated proof of this conjecture by Wiles et al.~\cite{Wi,TW,BCDT} not only implies Fermat's Last Theorem, but also catalyzed many further developments in this area, notably the proof of Serre's conjecture by Khare and Wintenberger \cite{KW}.
+This implies modularity for several classes of varieties, for instance rigid Calabi--Yau threefolds over $\Q$ (cf.~\cite{D}, \cite{GY}).
+These results were preceded by work by Livn\'e \cite{L} on modularity for two-dimensional motives with complex multiplication (CM) that we use here, citing it as Theorem~\ref{Thm:mod}.

 On the other hand, the problem of geometric realizations is harder for Hecke eigenforms of weight greater than two.
 Deligne \cite{Deligne} gives a geometric construction of $\ell$-adic Galois representations for Hecke eigenforms.
 However, the varieties involved vary greatly with the level.
-In this sense, his construction is not as uniform as one might wish (cf.~Remark~\ref{Rem:EMS}).
+In this sense, Deligne's construction is not as uniform as one might wish (cf.~Remark~\ref{Rem:EMS}).

-This paper gives the first case of higher weight where we can realize all known Hecke eigenforms with rational eigenvalues in a single class of varieties:
+This paper solves the first case of higher weight where we can realize {\bf all known Hecke eigenforms} with rational eigenvalues in a single class of varieties.
+Conjecturally these comprise all Hecke eigenforms in question, as stated in our main theorem:

 \begin{Theorem} Assume the extended Riemann Hypothesis (ERH) for odd real Dirichlet characters.
 Then every Hecke eigenform of weight~$3$ with rational eigenvalues is associated to a K3 surface over $\Q$. \end{Theorem}